wp-plugins/flickpress/readme.txt

 * For a vertical display, either use `<p>` before and `</p>` after or just a `<br />` after.
 * Most themes include a class called "centered" that will center your images in the sidebar.

+== Notes ==

+This plugin relys heavily on Dan Coulter's nice phpFlickr library ( <http://phpflickr.com/> ).
+I've found that using more than one plugin based on the library can cause conflicts, so I renamed the class in the library included with flickpress.
+If you're considering creating a plugin based on flickpress I highly recommend getting the latest official version of phpFlickr instead of using this modified version.

 == Changelog ==

+= 1.5 =
+* Renamed phpFlickr class and calls to eliminate plugin conflicts.
+* Added favorites.
+* Fixes error when inserting captions with funky characters.

 = 1.4 =
 * Added options to include photo description and EXIF info in photo captions.